13 Best Social Media Management Tools [Features + Pricing]

 3. Vista Social (Automated scheduling with reputation management)

-Marketing agencies, social media managers managing multiple client profiles across networks.
+Best for: Marketing agencies, social media managers managing multiple client profiles across networks.

 Vista Social’s social media management suite covers scheduling and publishing, inbox management, review monitoring, and analytics—all from a single, centralized dashboard.